Frequently asked questions

 Platforms

-However, porting is complex, as previous versions rely on native frameworks for optimal platform integration.
+A simple port is not possible, as previous versions rely on native frameworks for optimal platform integration, which do not support Linux.

 Styling options